 Four bloggers have all agreed to post their answers to the email question simultaneously, each offering a different perspective, with all responses linked.
 They are:

-- Ford Harding, student of selling professional services.
+- Ford Harding, the expert in selling professional services.

-- Tom Kane, specialist on marketing and selling legal services.
+- Tom Kane, the specialist on marketing and selling legal services.

 - Mark Buckshon, prodigious blogger and specialist on marketing and selling design and construction services.

 I could make affirmative and negative arguments for email, phone calls and face-to-face meetings depending on the situation.
 But I think the answer to this question really revolves around the “maintaining and developing relationships.”
 In the end, it all comes down to relationships.

 Focus on the relationship you want